Top of page

 Whether you plan to pursue the dance major or minor, or you just want to explore movement for the first time, here are some classes to consider taking your first year.

 • Movement Improvisation (DANC 150R) will help you understand your movement style and trust your authenticity as a mover.
 The exploration of moving possibilities will reveal new movement vocabularies and create new connections within a community of diverse movers.
+This course is a prerequisite for DANC 250 Choreography I, which is a required class for dance majors and minors.
+DANC 150 fulfills the PE requirement.

 • Emory Dance Company/EDC (DANC 207R) is an opportunity to perform new work!
 Auditions are held during the second week of the semester for students enrolled in a dance technique class (check our calendar for dates).
 In the fall, faculty and guest artists choreograph new work.
 In the spring, students choreograph group works.
 If you are selected, you will receive academic credit (1-2 hrs).
 For each piece, students rehearse about three hours per week.
 EDC Performances are in November and April.
+Emory Dance company will fulfill the PE requirement.

 • Hip-Hop Dance and Identity (DANC 228) fulfills the race and ethnicity general education requirement.
 This course unifies people across racial and ethnic barriers and offers tools for self-expression by considering race, sexuality, class, authenticity, and gender.